 VIII.
 Other abnormal findings

-About gene abnormality: In addition to the LDL receptor gene, it has been reported that the following genes are abnormal in WHHLMI rabbits(Sci Rep. 2016 Jun 1;6:26942).
+Genetic abnormalities: In addition to the LDL receptor gene, WHHLMI rabbits have been reported to have abnormalities in the following genes:(Sci Rep. 2016 Jun 1;6:26942)

-ALDH2, VWF, DOCK4, NPY, OLR1, NOD1, BIRC8, SP110, RBFOX3, ZNF274, GRIP1, CRHR2, FGF10, QPRT, HCK, CHRM2
+ALDH2, VWF, DOCK4, NPY, OLR1, NOD1, BIRC8, SP110, RBFOX3, ZNF274, GRIP1, CRHR2, FGF10, QPRT, HCK, and CHRM2

 IX.
 Species difference (Comparison with transgenic or KO mice)